 ESTPs bring the fun to social situations, but how do they act in the workplace—and what workplaces are most suitable for them?
 Here is what you should know about the best and worst ESTP careers.

 With their fun-loving spirit and extraverted natures, ESTPs thrive best in flexible environments where they can solve problems on their feet and lead the pack.
 While they are adaptable to different types of situations, structured workplaces with little wiggle room will present a problem for ESTPs.
 Many ESTPs have an entrepreneurial spirit.

-Following the rules and structures outlined by others can be somewhat challenging for ESTPs, so managerial roles are where they find their forte, particularly when they can experiment with new approaches
+Following the rules and structures outlined by others can be somewhat challenging for ESTPs, so managerial roles are where they find their forte, particularly when they can experiment with new approaches and ideas.

 While these personalities tend to be high-energy and, at times, chaotic, ultimately, ESTP managers are good at solving problems and taking the lead in crises.
 Long-term planning is less of a strength, and subordinates may find that they have to work without much structure or methodology under an ESTP boss.
 Still, these personality types do believe in setting measurable goals; it’s just the path on the way there that may be tricky to navigate.

 ESTPs do not appreciate having to follow the rules others set for them.
 They prefer instead to set their own rules—or make them up as they go along.
 They will not do well under a micromanaging leader.
 This can make it difficult for the ESTP to be a subordinate.